sakan811/Fine-tuned-Performance-RNN-to-generate-classical-music/README.md

 This is the original model that was fine-tuned with the classical music datasets.

 **Batch size of 48** was used, with **drop rate** of **50 percent**.
-The rest of the hyperparameters' setting was default.
+The rest of the hyperparameters' setting was the default.

+Changelog:
+- The learning rate was changed from 0.001 to 0.002 at 65K steps to make the model learns faster

 <!-- ## Generated Music Samples (Original Model)
 The generated samples were generated using these settings: